 An unclean classroom creates a breeding ground for harmful bacteria, affecting both children and staff.

-A study by Initial Washroom Hygiene found that the average computer mouse was home to more than three times the levels of bacteria-related contamination compared to the average toilet seat.
+It is estimated that the average computer mouse was home to more than three times the levels of bacteria-related contamination compared to the average toilet seat.

 - Computer keyboards house thousands of microbes per square inch.
 Encourage students to clean computer desk areas regularly by providing surface sanitisers

 - Implement a regular cleaning regime of computer equipment as many hands come into contact with a single work station